PIVOT | Personal Stylist For Men + Men's Fashion Coach

 Weddings, funerals, business happenings, and the occasional nice dinner will find you reaching for one of these shirts, so let's get you set up.

-Here are a couple of tips to help you find the perfect shirt.
+Here are a few tips to help you find the perfect shirt.

 1. Dress shirt sizing is organized by neck size, not the regular Small, Medium, Large, etc., so you should know yours.
 You can measure yourself if you don't know it.
 Youtube it.